 If your client has requested that your final transcript needs to be in a specific format like a PDF, you may find using a file converting software useful that can convert text files to files with other extensions, like jpg, docx, or pdf.

-The above-given list of transcription equipment you will need to launch your home transcription career is only a tentative one: you can add more or customize any of these based on your specific requirements.
-Explore more transcription resources here to help you in your career as a transcriptionist.
+The above-given list of transcription equipment you will need to launch your home transcription career is target="_blank">transcription resources here to help you in your career as a transcriptionist.